This post was originally published on October 11, 2019, and updated most recently on May 19, 2021.

 8. Work out your priorities

-Your go-to-market strategy should comfortably fit in with your other operations with causing disruption.
-Work out how your employees will prioritize tasks, and how you’ll manage the project once your product or service has gone to market.
+Your go-to-market strategy should comfortably fit in with your other operations without causing disruption.
+Work out how your employees will prioritize tasks and how you’ll manage the project once your product or service has gone to market.
 Project management software can be incredibly useful here, helping you stay up-to-date with tasks and schedules with real-time notifications.

 9. Work out what success looks like